Byron Bay

 Grey Teals add a calming touch to proceedings, photographed from the bird-hide.

-The Eastern Great Egret is easily disturbed and takes off, easily identified by the crook in the neck while flying.
+The Eastern Great Egret is easily disturbed and takes off, identified by the crook in the neck while flying.

 Two Superb Fairy-wrens, part of a large family moving through the undergrowth.